PeaBeeJay/ess-helm-script/README.md

 `./install.sh`

 This will install the element server with the configured options in `config-values.yaml`, which you can edit to suit your needs.
-If you want to make changes to your server, or update to a newer version, just relevant changes in `config-values.yaml`, then run `install.sh` again.
+If you want to make changes to your server, or update to a newer version, just make relevant changes in `config-values.yaml`, then run `install.sh` again.

 After running `./install.sh` you can create the first user by running `kubectl exec -n ess -it deployment/ess-matrix-authentication-service -- mas-cli manage register-user
 `.
 You do not need to add an email to create the account.